Fast-Walking: Production

-The idea of the film came from producer and director James B. Harris, who read a book call "The Rap" by Ernest Brawley.
+The idea of the film came from producer and director James B. Harris, who read a book called "The Rap" by Ernest Brawley.
 Harris wrote the screenplay shortly after reading the book.
-In June 1980, Lorimar Productions sold the rights to the film & preparation's began.
-The location crew choose the vacant old Montana State Prison building in Deer Lodge, Montana.
+In June 1980, Lorimar Productions sold the rights to the film, & preparation's began.
+The location crew chose the vacant old Montana State Prison building in Deer Lodge, Montana.

 In the coming days, officials begin screening extras.
-The arts foundation begin to restore the prison building to gain for the restoration project.
-However, due to heavy rains & volcanic ash fallout of the eruption of Mount St. Helens on May 18, work was delayed.
+The arts foundation began restoring the prison building for the restoration project.
+However, due to heavy rains & volcanic ash fallout from the eruption of Mount St. Helens on May 18, work was delayed.

-James Woods had signed on to play the prison guard, Frank Miniver, nicknamed Fast-Walking, & was "ecstatic" after he found out the movie was going to be filmed in Montana.
+James Woods had signed on to play the prison guard, Frank Miniver, nicknamed Fast-Walking, & was "ecstatic" after learning the movie would be filmed in Montana.

 On a budget of $4 million, principal photography began on July 7, 1980, at the prison.
 Some filming was done in and around the town of Deer Lodge for several weeks.
-The crew then traveled to the Bus Depot in Butte, Montana to film several scenes for 2 days.
+The crew then traveled to the Bus Depot in Butte, Montana, to film several scenes for 2 days.
 Filming was then completed in August.

 Release

-Fast-Walking was theatrically released in New York City, New York on October 8, 1982, by the Pickman Film Corporation.
+Fast-Walking was theatrically released in New York City, New York, on October 8, 1982, by the Pickman Film Corporation.
 It was released on VHS and DVD in the United States by Warner Home Video.